|

 the Public key is 1024 bits and the thumbprint (hash) algorithm is

-Note: Windows 2000 SP2 adds several CA root certificates.
+Note: Windows 2000 SP2 added several CA root certificates.

 Import the Certificate as a Trusted Certificate from a Java .jar file.